This post may contain affiliate links, which means I may earn a commission if you decide to purchase through my links.

 When you’ve spent a lot of time and energy creating a beautiful piece of art on Procreate, it can be disappointing to realize that it’s low quality once you share it or print it.
 Exporting high resolution images from Procreate takes careful planning from the beginning.

-To export high resolution images from Procreate, make sure your canvas size is large and set to 300 DPI.
+To export high resolution images from Procreate, make sure your canvas size and DPI are what you need them to be from the very beginning.
 Once you’re finished with your art, export it as a PNG file for the highest resolution image.
 If printing your work, make sure not to stray too far from your Procreate canvas size.

 If you want to export high resolution images from Procreate, there are some very important things you need to do and keep in mind.
 This is very much a “preparation is the key to success” situation.

 Let’s run through everything you need to know to wind up with the highest resolution images possible from Procreate.

 Set Your Procreate Canvas to the Correct Size and DPI

 A lot of image resolution issues are due to incorrect canvas sizes and low DPI.
 Before you begin drawing, make sure that your canvas size and DPI are what you want them to be.
 You do not want to change these later.
 This is especially important if you plan to print your work.

 When you create a new Procreate canvas, it can be tempted to choose the “Screen Size” option and call it a day.
 Personally, that’s what I use for basic sketching.

 The size will depend on what size iPad you have.
 For me, it’s 2048px x 1536px, which measures 15.5” x 11.6”.